 I am also a sustainable tourism consultant, advising governments and organisations to ensure that tourism benefits the local people and helps protect the natural and cultural heritage in destinations.

 I specialise in the Caucasus region as well as the Balkans.
 I have worked as a communications manager for the South Caucasus programme (as well as for Eastern Europe, Central Asia and Western Balkans) at the UK’s Department for International Development.
-In the last three years, I have worked as a Sustainable Tourism Expert on projects for the World Bank, the German Development Agency GIZ in Georgia and Armenia, and the WWF Caucasus.
+In the last three years, I have worked as a Sustainable Tourism Expert on projects for the World Bank, the German Development Agency GIZ in Georgia, Armenia, Serbia and Albania, and the WWF Caucasus.
 You can see more here.

 I have a good understanding of global trends in sustainable tourism and sustainability best practices by businesses and destinations.
 I have completed the MSc in Responsible Tourism Management course at Leeds Beckett University, and have focused all my academic research on Georgia.